 Associate (undergrad) -> Sr. Associate -> Manager (6-11 yrs. of experience) -> Director -> Managing Director

 Be aware that the firm only recruits at a few select undergrad programs.
 Experienced hires generally enter the firm at the Manager level and Sr. Associate levels, depending on work experience.
-Bulger Partners has a target of onboarding over a dozen new hires in 2017 across all levels, a majority of whom will be Associates and Sr. Associates.
-The firm is launching an intern program starting Summer 2017 from 3 target programs.
+Bulger Partners onboarded over a dozen new hires across all levels in 2017, a majority of whom were Associates and Sr. Associates.
+The firm also launched an intern program in Summer 2017 that recruits from 3 target programs.

 Bulger Partners offers what are termed “leveraged offers” – a unique setup in the consulting world.
 Be aware: your base salary will be lower than at comparable firms, but your bonus potential will be higher.
 A majority of consultants received bonuses last year.
 Interested in salaries for other top consulting firms?
 Check out our latest salary data here.